-These two servers come with an official Roleplaying Policy decided by Turbine, which helps provide an immersive and more enjoyable experience for roleplayers.
+These two servers come with an official Roleplaying Policy decided by Standing Stone, which helps provide an immersive and more enjoyable experience for roleplayers.
 You can read more about the policy in section C below.

-On the US side, there will be one roleplay-encouraged (RE) server:
+Among the old US servers, there is a one roleplay-encouraged (RE) server: